Aristotle-Metadata-Enterprises/aristotlemetadata.com/src/_posts/2016-07-07-design-thinking-for-engineers.md

 While the core architecture of the Aristotle Metadata Registry is relatively fixed, I don't think Aristotle is out of the wild 'uncertainty' phase yet.
 We've just scratched the surface of the user interface with much more to refine.
-As the product evolves and [our community](/community) grows I look forward to running these sessions again and seeing what concepts our designers come up with next
+As the product evolves and our community grows I look forward to running these sessions again and seeing what concepts our designers come up with next
-- naturally there won't be a developer in site, but now I can say that is actually for the best.
+- naturally there won't be a developer in sight, but for now I can say that is actually for the best.